-Sourced from South Africa and sold per gram
+Sourced from Kenya and sold per gram

 Chickpeas are also known as garbanzo beans.
 Their nutty taste and grainy texture pair well with many other foods and ingredients.
-As a rich source of vitamins, minerals, and fiber, chickpeas may offer a variety of health benefits, such as aiding weight management, improving digestion, and reducing your risk of disease.
+As a rich source of vitamins, minerals, and fibre, chickpeas may offer a variety of health benefits, such as aiding weight management, improving digestion, and reducing your risk of disease.
 Additionally, this legume is high in protein and makes an excellent replacement for meat in many vegetarian and vegan dishes.

 How to cook dry chickpeas:

 Dried chickpeas triple in size when cooked (if not a little bit more).
 So 1 cup of dried chickpeas will make about 3 cups of cooked chickpeas.

 Before cooking on a stovetop, you will need to soak the dried beans overnight.